15 Best Movies of 2003

 Read More: Best Movies of 2012

 ‘Love Actually’ is a British-American film directed by Richard Curtis, known for making rom-com flicks.
-He gives us a feel good, Christmas themed romantic comedy which boasts of an ensemble cast Alan Rickman, Emma Thompson, Hugh Grant, Keira Knightly, Colin Firth, Liam Neeson, Bill nighty, Chiwetel Ejiofor, Martin Freeman, Rowan Atkinson and many more!
-The movie revolves around 10 stories that are inter-connected in one way or the other.
+He gives us a feel-good, Christmas-themed romantic comedy that boasts of an ensemble cast of Alan Rickman, Emma Thompson, Hugh Grant, Keira Knightly, Colin Firth, Liam Neeson, Bill Nighty, Chiwetel Ejiofor, Martin Freeman, Rowan Atkinson, and many more!
+The movie revolves around 10 stories that are interconnected in one way or the other.
 The movie has a lot of memorable scenes, especially the cue card scene between Mark (Andrew Lincoln) and Juliet (Knightly) and the Sam’s (Thomas Sangster) airport dash scene.
 ‘Love Actually’ is mood lifter, spreading the message of love during a festive season.

 Read More: Best Movies of 2014

 ‘The Italian Job’ is a heist film.
 It is a remake of a British film of the same name from 1969 starring Michael Caine.
-Directed by F. Gary Gary who later went on to direct films like ‘Straight Outta Compton’ and ‘The Fate of the Furious’ delivers a good action flick with an impressive cast of Mark Wahlberg, Charlize Theron, Jason Statham, Edward Norton and Seth Green.
-With positive critical response and acceptance by the audience it was a commercial success.
+Directed by F. Gary Gary, who later went on to direct films like ‘Straight Outta Compton’ and ‘The Fate of the Furious’ it delivers a good action flick with an impressive cast of Mark Wahlberg, Charlize Theron, Jason Statham, Edward Norton, and Seth Green.
+With a positive critical response and acceptance by the audience, it was a commercial success.
 A simple revenge plot with some good action sequences made the movie an excellent popcorn flick.

 Read More: Best Movies of the 1980s